jasperanders/Bachelorthesis/Thesis/md/thesis.md

 ### Why move from paper based to electronic exams in the first place?

+Section overview:

+- why do we want BOYD and what it is
+- paper based exams are still the way to go

 Paper based exams are still the way to go, when it comes to assessments in German higher education [cite].
 There is a strong case to be made by many scholars that e-exams yield benefits over traditional exams.
 Especially in the efficiency of the assessment process, e-exams show their potential.
 Leveraging these protentials must not come at the cost of other bereiche.
 E-exams must at least reach the level of a PB-exam, in their respective field.

 When talking about e-exams we will focus on bring your own device (BYOD) exams.
-As I will later talk about decentralized exams which are in any way conducted at home using the examinees own device, it is unnessasary to think about techincal infrastructure that would be needed to conduct e-exams with univesity computers.
+As I will later talk about decentralized exams which are in any way conducted at home using the examinees own device, it is unnessasary to think about techincal infrastructure, that would be needed to conduct e-exams with univesity computers.
 Despite BOYD exams are no novelty, they are talked about in many papers and talks.
 For example the univesity of Blurbington relies on BOYD exams.

 ## Exams as a logistics problem

 First, lets think of an exam only as a logistics problem.
 To illustrate this we use the examination process at the KIT as an example.
 Although some things may differ, the gist remains.
 At the Kit exams must be securely printed at one location.
 Most exams are not single page, they must be stapled by hand.
 Exam taking students are numerous, it is common for exams to take place at many different sites.
 Therefore, on the test day must be carried out to the test site.
 For security reasons this is seldom done by one person only.
 On test site, exams must be distributed to students.
 After the exam is written, exam are collected and counted.
 They are then carried back to a central location, where they remain until correction.
 For checking answers, correctors come together, again at a central location, where they then are able to correct the exam.
 After correction a grade for students is published via internet.
 Some time after the exams have to be brought to revision at another location for the students to review their results.
 Lastly the exams are brought to archive to be stored there until they are free to be shredded.

 Looking at e-exams the logistics overhead is way smaller.
 All data can be stored at a central database.
 There is no printing, exams are directly transferred to the students device the moment the exam begins and can automatically be retrieved after the exam is over.
 Because the exam answers are digitally available some can be automatically evaluated.
 The correction of the remaining answers is no longer bound to a certain site but can be done remotely.
 Despite the test result also the solved exam can be shared via internet.
 Students can review their exam from wherever they want.
 Only these students who have specific questions about their exam need to come into revision.
 The digital exam data can then be archived and in time deleted.

 This comparison illustrates the advantage of e-exams with regard to logistics.
 Not only is there less movement of employees but more importantly there is no movement of physical paper.

-- [ ] Datensicherheit.
-- [ ] Redundante Datenspeicherung.
+Further we find advantages in the digital archiving.
+As data can be securely saved on a server, data protection is easier but especiall the creatin of redundant backup can be made nearly with no added cost.

 ## The hassel of handwriting

 Checking an exam for correctness is one of the most time-consuming process in conducting an exam.
 Moving away from paper can reduce this time drastically making use of two things.
 First, some question types, such as multiple choice, true/false and Zuordungsfragen can be automatically checked.
 This is an immediate improvement over correcting these questions by hand.
 Secondly must be considered that any exam data exists in digital form.
-Whereas in PB-exams the answers are only available in sometimes cryptic handwriting, in e-exams the answers are available as digital text.
+Whereas in PB-exams the answers are ONLY available in sometimes cryptic handwriting, in e-exams the answers are available as digital text.
 One study shows that reading text is 10000 times as fast.
 If the text liegt vor in digital form, further unterstützung can be used to make reading free text answers even faster.
 It is thinkable to highlight special keywords in order to make answers even more readable.
 In any way the digital presents of exam date leads to a major improvement in the speed an exam can be checked.

 ## Statistics on the fly